IAS Student Petitions and Forms

 A student must complete 45 of their final 60 credits as a matriculated student in residence at the University of Washington campus where the degree is being earned.
 This means that students pursuing majors through the School of Interdisciplinary Arts and Sciences (IAS) may complete up to 15 credits of their final 60 credits in coursework outside of UW Bothell.

-Students may petition the Final Year Residency Requirement by downloading the online Petition for Graduation Requirements form.
+Students may petition the Final Year Residency Requirement by downloading the online Graduation Petition form.
 Even with departmental recommendation, there is no guarantee that the UW Bothell Registrar will approve a petition.

 Final Year Residency Petitions are generally completed while the student is within their final 60 credits.
 For example, a student completing a study abroad trip toward the end of their degree may need to petition the Final Year Residency Policy.
 Such a petition is typically completed upon the student’s return and in an appointment with an IAS Advisor.
 The credit amount to petition is often calculated in the appointment with the IAS Advisor.